thepirat000/Audit.NET/src/Audit.Grpc.Server/README.md

 - Large binary payloads and sensitive data: be careful when enabling payload and metadata capture in production.
 Use `CallFilter` and predicate-based includes to limit captured data.
 - Respects the global `Configuration.AuditDisabled` flag.
 If set to `true` no events are produced.
 - Response headers and trailers are captured on server for asynchronous and streaming pipelines.
+- Blocking unary calls will not capture metadata (headers/trailers) since they are not exposed in the synchronous API.
+Only calls to asynchronous methods will include headers/trailers on the audit event.